 Both forms will also need to be notarized.
 If filing online, the Initial Report will be filed at the same time.

-There are a few sections in the Articles of Organization that can be a little confusing when filling this form out for the first time.
-Let’s go over a few of those sections to help you get your LLC started right.
+A few sections in the Articles of Organization can be a little confusing when filling this form out for the first time.
+Let’s review a few sections to help you get your LLC started right.

-Select entity: One of the questions in the Articles of Organization asks you to select the type of business entity you intend to form.
+Select entity: The Articles of Organization ask you to select the type of business entity you intend to form.
 In this instance, we are looking at how to form an LLC.

 The following question asks whether the entity is a “Domestic LLC” or “Foreign LLC.”
-In this instance, foreign is an entity filed in another state that intends to do business in Louisiana physically (open another branch, hire employees, etc.).
-Most people on our site are looking to start their first business in Louisiana and would choose “Domestic.”
+In this instance, a foreign entity is one filed in another state that intends to do business in Louisiana physically (open another branch, hire employees, etc.).
+Most people on our site want to start their first business in Louisiana and would choose “Domestic.”

 Business purpose: The first option lists “Engaging in any lawful activity” and is what most LLCs enter.
 The other option is to enter information about what the business does.
 It’s usually recommended to stay with the first option because if you list a specific business activity and decide to change later, additional filings will be needed to update the Articles of Organization.